uditchoudhary/NZTA/README.md

 ## About the repository

+This repository contains a maven project to perform integration testing on dummy APIs.
+Dummy api service is provided by http://dummy.restapiexample.com/ .
-This repository contains a maven project to perform integration testing on dummy APIs Test scenarios are written in Gherkin format executed by cucumber and JUnit.
+Test scenarios are written in Gherkin format executed by cucumber and JUnit.
 Following tools and softwares are used to build the project:
 * Java